divergentmedia/divergentDocumentation/Phosphor/Phosphor.md

 ![Phosphor File Browser](images/PhosphorMain.png)

 ## Supported Media ##
 Phosphor can open most modern QuickTime files, including H.264 and ProRes.
+In addition, Phosphor can open image sequences in any standard format (PNG, JPG, etc).

 See chapter three for tips on how to prepare media for Phosphor.

 ![Phosphor Document](images/PhosphorDocument.png)